kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 * `containerStopTimeoutSeconds`: The number of seconds to wait for the container to gracefully stop before hard-killing it.

 ### repartitionNetwork(Map\<PartitionID, Set\<ServiceID\>> partitionServices, Map\<PartitionID, Map\<PartitionID, [PartitionConnectionInfo][partitionconnectioninfo]\>> partitionConnections, [PartitionConnectionInfo][partitionconnectioninfo] defaultConnection)
-Repartitions the network so that the connections between services match the specified new state.
-All services currently in the network must be allocated to a new partition.
+Repartitions the enclave so that the connections between services match the specified new state.
+All services currently in the enclave must be allocated to a new partition.

 **NOTE: For this to work, partitioning must be turned on in the [Test.configure][test_configure] method.**

 **Args**

-* `partitionServices`: A definition of the new partitions in the network, and the services allocated to each partition.
+* `partitionServices`: A definition of the new partitions in the enclave, and the services allocated to each partition.
 A service can only be allocated to a single partition.
 * `partitionConnections`: Definitions of the connection state between the new partitions.
 If a connection between two partitions isn't defined in this map, the default connection will be used.
 Connections are not directional, so an error will be thrown if the same connection is defined twice (e.g. `Map[A][B] = someConnectionInfo`, and `Map[B][A] = otherConnectionInfo`).
 * `defaultConnection`: The network state between two partitions that will be used if the connection isn't defined in the partition connections map.